Available 24 hours a day

-Protect your home and pets by booking our effective flea extermination
+Protect your home and pets with effective flea pest control

-You could be de-fleaing your cat or dog on a regular basis and still have a flea infestation at home, gone out of hand.
+You could be de-fleaing your cat or dog regularly and still have a flea infestation at home, gone out of hand.
 Why?
 There are two main reasons for this:

 - You’re dealing with a secondary infestation - You’re unaware that a rodent family in your attic has brought fleas into your home.